Aloe Vera Soap Recipe with Neem Oil

 Optional Ingredients to Make Soap with Aloe Vera

-You can also include these optional ingredients when you make soap with aloe vera:
+You can also include these optional ingredients when you make soap with aloe vera for skin care:

 - Fragrance: You can use either a half ounce of essential oil or one ounce of fragrance oil to scent your homemade soap.
 I used a rose quartz fragrance oil from Brambleberry to scent my aloe soap.
 This is one of my favorite soap fragrances.
 Not only does it smells amazing, it covers the natural scent of the neem oil in this recipe.
 However, you should be aware that it does cause some acceleration in cold process soap.